 Snow and Ice Control

-All remaining residential streets only receive service after the above priorities are attended to, and snow accumulations are greater than 8 inches.
+All remaining residential streets only receive service after the above priorities addressed and snow accumulations are greater than 8 inches.

-Please refer to the attached map for an outline of primary and secondary routes.
+View the city snow removal map for an outline of primary and secondary routes.

 Priority 2.
-Secondary Routes: Collector streets and select residentials providing access to emergency stations, schools and bus routes.
+Secondary Routes - Collector streets and select residential streets providing access to emergency stations, schools and bus routes.

-Category 1: 1 inch or less of snow resulting in icy conditions throughout the city.
-All primary, secondary, hazardous stops, hills and emergency facilities are salt/sanded.
+Category 1 (One inch or less of snow resulting in icy conditions throughout the city) - All primary, secondary, hazardous stops, hills and emergency facilities are salt/sanded.

-Category 2: 2 inches of snow resulting in slick, slushy conditions throughout the city.
-Primary and secondary streets, plus hazardous stops, hills and all emergency facilities are salt/sanded and plowed.
+Category2 (Two inches of snow resulting in slick, slushy conditions throughout the city) - Primary and secondary streets, plus hazardous stops, hills and all emergency facilities are salt/sanded and plowed.

-Category 3: Greater than 2 inches of snow with wind causing blizzard conditions.
-All primaries are plowed, salt/sanded until the storm subsides, then secondary and residentials affected by drifting are plowed and salt/sanded.
+Category 3 (Greater than 2 inches of snow with wind causing blizzard conditions) - All primaries are plowed, salt/sanded until the storm subsides, then secondary and residential streets affected by drifting are plowed and salt/sanded.

-Category 4: A major snowstorm greater than 8 inches of snow, possible closures due to drifting and blizzard conditions.
-Concentration is given to primaries and emergency facilities.
+Category 4 (A major snowstorm greater than 8 inches of snow, possible closures due to drifting and blizzard conditions) - Concentration is given to primaries and emergency facilities.
 Priorities to secondary and residential streets are plowed and salt/sanded as soon as possible thereafter.
-The acceptable level of service for residential roadways is to provide a navigable surface; this is, the street may have snow or packed ice on it but plowing and material application allows a vehicle to travel the street safely on at least one center lane.
-When plowing is required, windrows of snow across driveways are created and opening of driveways are the responsibility of the property owner.
+The acceptable level of service for residential roadways is to provide a navigable surface; the street may have snow or packed ice on it, but plowing and material application allows a vehicle to travel the street safely on at least one center lane.
+When plowing is required, windrows of snow across driveways are created.
+Opening of driveways are the responsibility of the property owner.

 Major Snow Emergency (Category 4) Declared

-- City Hall Emergency Coordination Center (City Hall ECC) opened
+- City Hall Emergency Coordination Center is opened.

-- MSC Street Operations Emergency Center (MSC EOC) opened
+- Municipal Service Center, Street Operations Emergency Center (MSC EOC) is opened.

-- Call Center at MSC EOC is staffed 24 hours a day until post storm operations are completed
+- The Call Center at the MSC EOC is staffed 24 hours a day until post storm operations are completed.

-- Residential streets may remain hard packed but accessible until snow melts
+- Residential streets may remain hard packed, but accessible until the snow melts.

-- Bus shelters and cluster mailboxes cleaned up
+- Bus shelters and cluster mailbox areas cleaned.

 Snow and ice control frequently asked questions